Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Footscray has 123 active public transport stops.
-These include train, light rail, and bus services.
-There are 44 individual routes operating from these stops, collectively serving 22,762 weekly passenger trips.
+These include train, light rail, and bus stops.
+There are 44 individual routes serving these stops, which collectively provide 22,762 weekly passenger trips.

-Transport accessibility is rated excellent, with residents typically located 131 meters from the nearest stop.
-Service frequency averages 3,251 trips per day across all routes, equating to approximately 185 weekly trips per individual stop.
+Residents have excellent transport accessibility, with an average distance of 131 meters to the nearest stop.
+On average, there are 3,251 trips per day across all routes, equating to approximately 185 weekly trips per individual stop.

 Frequently Asked Questions - Transport